 - Brings down tax multiplicity.

 - Removes double taxation on specific segments such as works contract, software, and hospitality.

 - Alleviates tax cascading as Input Tax Credit is available across goods and services at each supply stage.

 - Low compliance expense.
 Businesses are saved the time and labor to maintain multiple records for a variety of taxes.

 - More effectual tax nullification specifically for exports, resulting in competitive products in the international market.

-- Abridged and computerized processes for diverse steps like registration, returns, refunds, and tax payments.
+- Abridged and computerized processes for diverse steps like registration of GST, returns, refunds, and tax payments.